Stabbing

 A stabbing is penetration or rough contact with a sharp or pointed object at close range.
 Stab connotes purposeful action, as by an assassin or murderer, but it is also possible to accidentally stab oneself or others.
 Stabbing differs from slashing or cutting in that the motion of the object used in a stabbing generally moves perpendicular to and directly into the victim's body, rather than being drawn across it.

+Stab wounds is the specific form of penetrating trauma to the skin that results from stabbing.

-Stabbings today are common among gangs and in prisons because knives are cheap, easy to acquire (or manufacture), easily concealable and relatively effective.
-In 2013, about 8 million stabbings occurred.
+Stabbings have been common among gangs and in prisons because knives are cheap, easy to acquire (or manufacture), easily concealable and relatively effective.

+Stabbing has also been used in terrorism.

+Epidemiology

+In 2013, about 8 million stabbings occurred worldwide.

+In the US in 2020, 9% of the 22,429 homicides involved a sharp instrument; of these a larger proportion of females used a sharp instrument (13%) versus males (8.2%).

 History

 Stabbings have been common throughout human history and were the means used to assassinate a number of distinguished historical figures, such as Second Caliph Umar and Roman dictator Julius Caesar and emperor Caligula.

 In Japan, the historical practice of stabbing oneself deliberately in ritual suicide is known as seppuku (more colloquially hara-kiri, literally "belly-cutting" since it involves cutting open the abdomen).
 The ritual is highly codified, and the person committing suicide is assisted by a "second" who is entrusted to decapitate him cleanly (and thus expedite death and prevent an undignified spectacle) once he has made the abdominal wound.